Arsenal F.C.: 1984–1996: George Graham's Arsenal

-1996–2018: Arsene Wenger Years
+1996–2018: Arsène Wenger revolution

 After completing the only unbeaten Premier League season, a unique gold trophy was commissioned to Arsenal.

 The club metamorphosed during the tenure of French manager Arsène Wenger, who was appointed in October 1996.
-Attacking football, an overhaul of dietary and fitness practices, (Note: These changes have received contemporary attention, and later praise and skepticism.
+Attacking football, an overhaul of dietary and fitness practices, (Note: These changes have received contemporary attention, and later praise and scepticism.
 For context of the broader use of science in English football, see Soccer Science.) and elite scouting (Note: Several analyses indicate strong league performance across the Wenger period, given Arsenal's footballing outlays, including a regression analysis on wage bills, regression on transfer spending, regression on both, and a bootstrapping approach for the period 2004–09.) defined his reign.
 Accumulating key players from Wenger's homeland, such as Patrick Vieira and Thierry Henry, Arsenal won a second League and Cup double in 1997–98 and a third in 2001–02.
 In addition, the club reached the final of the 1999–2000 UEFA Cup, were victorious in the 2003 and 2005 FA Cup finals, and won the Premier League in 2003–04 without losing a single match, an achievement which earned the side the nickname "The Invincibles".
 This feat came within a run of 49 league matches unbeaten from 7 May 2003 to 24 October 2004, a national record.

 Arsenal finished in either first or second place in the league in eight of Wenger's first nine seasons at the club, although they never won the title in two consecutive seasons.
 The club had never progressed beyond the quarter-finals of the Champions League until 2005–06; in that season, they became the first club from London to reach the final in the competition's fifty-year history, but were beaten 2–1 by Barcelona.
 In July 2006, they moved into the Emirates Stadium, after 93 years at Highbury.
 Arsenal reached the finals of the 2007 and 2011 League Cups, losing 2–1 to Chelsea and Birmingham City respectively.
 The club had not gained a trophy since the 2005 FA Cup until, spearheaded by club record acquisition Mesut Özil, Arsenal beat Hull City in the 2014 FA Cup Final, coming back from a 2–0 deficit to win the match 3–2.
 A year later, Arsenal completed another victorious FA Cup campaign, and became the most successful club in the tournament's history by winning their 13th FA Cup in 2016–17.
 However, in that same season Arsenal finished fifth in the league, the first time they had finished outside the top four since before Wenger arrived in 1996.
-In his 21st and final season, Arsenal under Arsene Wenger finished sixth and won the FA Community Shield.
+In his 21st and final season, Arsenal under Arsène Wenger finished sixth and won the FA Community Shield.
 Wenger departed Arsenal following the end of the season on 13 May 2018.